Lucasplaygaemes/JNTD/README.md

 A2 is now a much more complete then before, you can run linux commands just like vim, and there a new file "c.syntax" and what does that file do you might ask?
 Easy!
 There is the words who will be highlighted and i will add in the future a c.dict that will be a dictionary for words! and the best!

+# CTRL Z Y!
+This is nice function, but is hard to implement.

 # Issues!
 I'm already doing it, and from now on i will add issues always i have a bug or something i need to fix, to improve terminal workflow, i'm using gh and git, because yet gh don't replace git for me.
 I will try to fix then in at max 2 weeks after created, or at least try and add updates about it.